 3. Tidal Energy Diagram: Turbines

 These turbines are like the systems we use to harness the power of the wind.
 Tidal turbines have shorter blades compared to wind turbines; these blades are also stronger than them.
 How does tidal energy work in this turbine type?
 Well, a tidal turbine is underwater; tides move the turbine, resulting in the activation of a generator.
 This generator is responsible for producing electricity.

 Tidal turbines are great for places with big and strong tides.
 These turbines are still new to the industry but they can be used for great achievements.
 Just like tidal barrages, these systems also have a high upfront cost.
 But they are cheaper than the previous item.
-The installation and maintenance of tidal turbines are high, but they have a less environmental impact which is considered as a plus point for this type of harnessing tidal energy.
+The installation and maintenance of tidal turbines are high, but they have a less environmental impact which is considered a plus point for this type of harnessing tidal energy.